equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 You need to realize that serverless is next level of Microservices.
 It's not designed for Monolith Applications.
-And although Rails can be used to some degree in Microservices it's primary goal is Monolith ([Majestic Monolith by D.H.H.
-(Prim.Author of Rails)](https://m.signalvnoise.com/the-majestic-monolith-29166d022228))
+And although Rails can be used to some degree in Microservices it's primary goal is Monolith ( e.g.: [Majestic Monolith by D.H.H](https://m.signalvnoise.com/the-majestic-monolith-29166d022228))

-> I have entire 40 min talk about this  [Monolith, Microservices & Serverless Ruby](https://skillsmatter.com/skillscasts/11594-lrug-march)
+> I have entire 40 min talk about  [Monolith, Microservices & Serverless Ruby](https://skillsmatter.com/skillscasts/11594-lrug-march)

-By definition Rails have lot of tools and dependencies that are freaking awesome in long running Monolith but makes 0 sense in Serverless.
+By definition Rails have lot of tools and dependencies that are freaking awesome in long running Monolith but makes zero sense in Serverless.

 If you manage to make AWS Lambda work with Rails you would discover that every request is taking ridiculous amount of time because every request